ersin-ertan/ersin-ertan.github.io/index.md

 ## First send a Travel-To Request
-Before you head out, send a Travel-To Request to your destination
+Before you head out, send a Travel-To Request to your destination friend

 ## Now they Accept the Request
 They can either accept or decline your request for location sharing